alexferl/tinysyslog/README.md

 Type of socket to use, TCP or UDP.
 If no type is specified, both are used. (default "")

 ## Benchmarks
-Nothing scientific here but with a simple client consisting of a for loop sending large messages over UDP:
+Nothing scientific here but with a simple client consisting of a for loop sending large messages as fast as possible over UDP:

 `iostat -d 5`
 ```